 An optional redemption feature is likely to limit the market value of the Securities.
-During any period when the Issuer may elect to redeem the Securities, the market value of the Securities generally will not rise substantially above the price at which they can be redeemed.
+During any period when the Issuer may elect to redeem the Securities, or when there is a perception that the Issuer is able to elect to redeem the Securities, the market value of the Securities generally will not rise substantially above the price at which they can be redeemed.
 If the Issuer redeems the Securities in any of the circumstances mentioned above, there is a risk that the Securities may be redeemed at times when the redemption proceeds are less than the current market value of the Securities or when prevailing interest rates may be relatively low, in which latter case Securityholders may only be able to reinvest the redemption proceeds in securities with a lower yield.
 Potential investors should consider reinvestment risk in light of other investments available at that time.

-45. The interest rate on the Securities will be reset on each Reset Date, which may affect the market value of the Securities
+47 The interest rate on the Securities will be reset on each Reset Date, which may affect the market value of the Securities

 The Securities will initially earn interest at a fixed rate of interest from (and including) the Issue Date to (but excluding) the First Reset Date.
-From, and including, the First Reset Date, however, and every Reset Date thereafter, the interest rate will be reset to the Reset Rate of Interest (as described in Condition 4 (Interest)).
+From (and including) the First Reset Date, however, and every Reset Date thereafter, the interest rate will be reset to the Reset Rate of Interest (as described in Condition 4 (Interest)).
 This reset rate could be less than the Initial Rate of Interest and/or the interest rate that applies immediately prior to such Reset Date, which could affect the amount of any interest payments under the Securities and so the market value of an investment in the Securities.

-46. Substitution or variation of the Securities
+48 Substitution or variation of the Securities

-Following the occurrence of a Tax Event or Regulatory Event, the Issuer may, subject as provided in Condition 6.6 (Substitution and Variation) and without the need for any consent of the Securityholders, substitute all (but not some only) of the Securities for, or vary the terms of the Securities so that they remain or become, Compliant Securities (as defined in the Conditions).
+Following the occurrence of a Tax Event, a Regulatory Event or a Loss Absorption Disqualification Event, the Issuer may, subject as provided in Condition 6.8 (Substitution and Variation) and without the need for any consent of the Securityholders, substitute all (but not some only) of the Securities for, or vary the terms of the Securities so that they remain or become, Compliant Securities.